NATIONAL OUTDOOR EDUCATION CONFERENCE

 8:30am - 5pm

 Join us for the IGNITE Session - what's working in the industry right now with Professor Tonia Gray, Assoc Professor John Quay, PT Tham, Dr. Tony Keeble, Dr. Clare Dallat and Lynne “Moya” Thomas

 "Expanding Horizons: Moving from Complacency to Action for Gender Equity and Inclusion"

-and then to assist in the National Awards and Closing Ceremony.
+and then he will stay to assist with the National Outdoor Education Individual Awards and Closing Ceremony.

 Thanks to the Outdoor Industry in the Blue Mountains there are reasons to stay another day.